moveworks/developer-docs/authentication-guides/jira/README.md

 # Introduction

-This authentication guide has not yet been written, but there are some use case guides that describe how to connect the systems.
+This authentication guide has not yet been written, but we've published use case guides that connect with Jira.
+You can learn from those in the interim.

-Please take a look at them below.